krishnamvs/FederatedLearning-ECE6254/README.md

   - Malicious/Faulty Edge Device Detection using MCD.
   - Ability to correct or fix the Malicious/Faulty Edge Devices.

 Usage:

   python3 Final.py --dataset DATASET
   DATASET can be 'digits' for MNIST and 'fashion' for Fashion-MNIST.

-Optional Flags
+Optional Flags:

     --numberOfEdgeDevices NUMBEROFEDGEDEVICES - Default is 200 Devices.